Christian Grube: Career

-Grube served as an jury member in German national choir competitions, as well as in Hungary, Poland, and in the California International Choral Festival and Competition in San Luis Obispo.
+Grube served as a jury member in German national choir competitions, as well as in Hungary, Poland, and in the California International Choral Festival and Competition in San Luis Obispo.
 He served as guest conductor and held choral workshops and conducting master classes in Sweden, Spain, Russia, Israel, Korea, and the United States.

 In June 2006 he became Artistic Director and Conductor of the Santa Cruz Chorale in Santa Cruz, California.

 As emeritus professor Christian Grube spends part of the year in Berlin, teaching conducting classes at the Berlin University of the Arts, and performing and touring with the university Chamber Choir.
 Every summer he holds conducting master classes and is a guest conductor in Granollers in Catalonia, Spain.